Nancy Meyers: 2020s

 In September 2020, Nancy Meyers announced a follow-up to the first two Father of the Bride films was coming.
 The first teaser trailer was released on September 23, with an official preview released the following day.
 The "mini-sequel" was written and directed by Meyers, with the plot including a family reunion over Zoom at the request of Matty Banks, and depicted George Banks' reaction to 2020.
 Steve Martin, Diane Keaton, Kimberly Williams-Paisley, Kieran Culkin, George Newbern, and Martin Short reprised their respective roles, with Alexandra Shipp and Robert De Niro joining.
-The film will benefit World Central Kitchen charity, supporting families and children who suffer due to the coronavirus pandemic.
-Father of the Bride Part 3(ish) was released on September 25, 2020 exclusively through Netflix while also streaming on the service's YouTube and Facebook pages.
+The film will benefit World Central Kitchen charity, supporting families and children who suffered during the coronavirus pandemic.
+Father of the Bride Part 3(ish) was released on September 25, 2020, exclusively through Netflix, while also streaming on the service's YouTube and Facebook pages.

 In April 2022, Netflix announced Meyers would write, direct and produce a new feature film for the streaming service, an untitled ensemble comedy.
 In March 2023, it was reported that the film, under the working title Paris Paramount, would not move forward at Netflix after the studio had declined to approve a requested production budget of $150 million; a few days later, Warner Bros.
-Pictures entered talks to acquire the project, with the possibility that the film could begin production in the summer if picked up.
+Pictures entered talks to acquire the project, with the possibility that the film could have begun production that summer if picked up.

 Directorial style and influences

 Meyers attributes her major influences to the screwball comedies of the 1930s and 1940s.
 Her films frequently center the experiences of middle-aged women facing conflict between the personal and the professional.
-Meyers' films are known to redirect the male gaze and instead take a critical view of male leads through the female gaze.
+Meyers's films are known to redirect the male gaze and instead take a critical view of male leads through the female gaze.

 Meyers generally spends a year writing, followed by six months of filming and another six months of editing.
 She has final cut privilege on her films, which is uncommon for directors working with major American studios.
 Meyers is known as a detail-oriented director, who shoots many takes of scenes and is meticulously involved in designing her films' aesthetic details.
 Meyers considers her film set to function as a character in her films.

-Meyers' protagonists are often affluent and live in luxurious homes, which she says is meant to emphasize that they are successful women who can afford to create beautiful, comfortable spaces for themselves.
+Meyers's protagonists are often affluent and live in luxurious homes, which she says is meant to emphasize that they are successful women who can afford to create beautiful, comfortable spaces for themselves.
 The extravagant design and decoration of the kitchens in her films have received particular media attention.
+The decor style seen in Meyers's films have been dubbed the "Nancy Meyers aesthetic", defined by neutral paint colors, natural wood furniture, patterned textiles, and vintage accessories.